bjorn-sys/Market_Return_Risk_Predictor/README.md

  # Project Overview
-`AfriMarket` (a fictional eCommerce platform similar to Jumia) is facing major operational challenges—ranging from fake reviews and product complaints to seller non-fulfillment and high product return rates.
+**AfriMarket** (a fictional eCommerce platform similar to Jumia) is facing major operational challenges—ranging from fake reviews and product complaints to seller non-fulfillment and high product return rates.
 This project is designed to detect risky sellers, flag fraudulent behavior, and recommend policy actions to improve customer experience and platform trust.
+---

-📂 Dataset Summary
+# 📂 Dataset Summary
 Source: jumia_jitters_dataset.csv
 Rows: 1000
 Columns: 16